 For decades, fishermen who visit the 1000 Islands region have enjoyed shore dinners as a traditional part of a day of fishing with a professional guide.
-In the early 1900s, river guides set forth with their parties each morning in their St. Lawrence Skiffs.
-Rowed by their guide, often more than forty miles in a day, they would have their shore dinners on any island that was convenient at lunchtime.
-Today, modern fishing craft decked out with state of the art navigational and fishing equipment ply the same waters and offer the very same shore dinner.
+In the early 1900s, river guides set forth with their parties each morning in their St. Lawrence Skiffs, rowed by their guide.
+They would have their shore dinners on any island that was convenient at lunchtime.
+Today, fishing guides ply the same waters and offer the very same shore dinner.

 As the fat-back fries, it reduces in size by as much as 80%, as the grease that will be used to cook the meal is created.
 When done, the morsels turn golden brown and crispy.
 A slice of bread is covered with thinly sliced onion, topped with three or four pieces of the fat-back, folded into a sandwich, and the appetizer is ready for tasting.
 Those who have never had such a thing usually only eat two or three.
 Those who know what they are getting usually use two slices of bread for a much larger and more traditional sandwich.